 Caitlyn Cruz was in the softball dugout lacing her cleats when she got the call that she was the recipient of a $10,000 John & Marti Browne Leadership Scholarship from the LANL Foundation and Los Alamos Employees’ Scholarship Fund (LAESF).
 It was fitting that she got the good news at a softball tournament.
 Many of her leadership and team-building skills were developed while playing softball, forming sisterly bonds with her teammates over pregame pasta dinners and cheering each other on during games.

-Cruz, a 2019 graduate of the Santa Fe Indian School (SFIS), plans to study chemistry and environmental sciences at the University of Redlands in California, inspired in part by her Senior Honors Project (SHP).
+Cruz, a 2019 graduate of the Santa Fe Indian School (SFIS), is studying chemistry and environmental sciences at the University of Redlands in California, inspired in part by her Senior Honors Project (SHP).
 She spent a year researching composting for the project and then brought her ideas to her own school cafeteria, her Pueblo, and the local elementary school and took action.
 She got the seed of the idea when she joined the SFIS Green Team, a club that looks for ways to make the school more environmentally friendly.
 She noticed a big problem with the composting system in the cafeteria: the school didn’t benefit from the compost they produced.

 “We don’t get the compost back, which really bugged me,” said Cruz.
 “I found out that the composting facility sells it.
 So it’s not even remotely coming back.”